About Me

 After that, I officially abandoned LiveJournal and only wrote journal posts on Patreon, behind a paywall, because I figured anyone giving me $1/month to read my writing, probably wasn’t there to abuse me or make my life more difficult, which has proven to be true, and where I still mostly write long-form to this day.
 I also write shorter-than-Patreon posts on Instagram.

-The cam portal I’d been on since the beginning closed in March 2015 after 15 years of operation.
+Also in March 2015, the cam portal I’d been on since the beginning closed after 15 years of operation.

 Sunny Crittenden on her birthday in 2015.
 She has long bleach blonde hair, black glasses, and bright magenta lipstick.
 She is wearing denim overalls and a light blue knitted cardigan.

-I tried making YouTube videos and livestreaming on various platforms afterward, but ultimately hated seeing myself on video and being “on” in front of an audience with no delay was exhausting with what felt like little reward.
+I tried making YouTube videos and livestreaming on various platforms afterward, but ultimately hated seeing myself on video, and being “on” in front of an audience with no delay was exhausting with what felt like little reward.
 I stuck it out for a few years, mostly streaming myself making art, but I officially retired from camming in 2019.
-I still make adult content for MFC Share, though.
+I still make adult content for MFC Share and Fansly though. 😏

 A photo of Sunny holding a purple, heart-shaped "#ShareLove" protest sign during Toronto's Pride Parade in 2016.